 Examples of actions that build self-respect

-Self-respect comes from knowing we act with our core values, like honesty, respect, responsibility, and compassion.
+Self-respect comes from knowing we act with core human values in balance, including honesty, respect, responsibility, and compassion.
 Here are some examples of actions that might build someone's self-respect:

 - Earning our success honestly, without harming others or acting against our own values.